SU-IST707-SP26/group-project-treeo/admin/WORKLOG.md

 **Work Completed**:
 - Handled imbalanced data by undersampling non-hotspot cells and prioritized recall
 - Transitioned to using precision, recall, F1-score, and AUC metrics
+- Created an outline for final presentation held in class (Maddy)
+- Reviewed and added information to presentation (Ashley and Brealin)

 **Files Created**:
 - `checkpoint/models/Updated Models.ipynb`